 Here are some examples — take what works for you, and create your own!

-- I have the power to create the healthy, rich life I want.
+I have the power to experience the life I want.

 4. Discover new perspectives about money